 - 4 – 4 1/2 tablespoons avocado oil, divided

 - 2 tablespoons chopped fresh rosemary

-Place the onion wedges in a small bowl and sprinkle with 1 1/2 – 2 tablespoons of oil depending on the size of the onion and mix with your fingers to coat all the pieces with oil.
+Place the onion wedges in a small bowl and sprinkle with 1 1/2 – 2 tablespoons of oil depending on the size/amount of onion and mix with your fingers to coat all the pieces with oil.
 Place the remaining vegetables in a larger bowl and drizzle the remaining oil over them spreading the oil over all the vegetables with your fingers.
 Spread the onions on a parchment lined sheet pan.
+Roast the onions in a 425 degree oven for 8 minutes.
 Pour the vegetables over the onions and stir them in spreading them evenly over the pan.
 Sprinkle with salt.
 Return to oven.
 You’ll be roasting them anywhere from 30 to 45 minutes depending on the size you’ve cut them and the tenderness of the vegetable.

 Begin checking for tenderness at 30 minutes.
 I’ve found that the best way to do this is by sticking a fork in each kind of vegetable and tasting them.
 When I think they are done, I give them an additional 5 to 10 minutes keeping an eye on them so they don’t burn.
 There’s a point where the onions have slightly caramelized and the vegetables have the wonderful roasted texture that is the ideal.

 Rutabagas at Mom’s Organic Market

 Rutabagas and turnips at Whole Foods